knolleary/node-red-in-production-workshop/part3/README.md

 'yes'.

 The second item to address is which CouchDB instance it should be using.
-That will be addressed in the next part of the workshop.
+That will be done in the next part of the workshop.

 ## Summary

 In this section of the workshop you have:

- - XXXXXXXXXX
- - XXXXXXXXXX
- - XXXXXXXXXX
+ - created the additional files needed to deploy it as a cloud application
+ - pushed it to the IBM Cloud

 ## Next Steps

-ZZZZZZZZZ
+The application needs to be updated to use a cloud-hosted database.
+The next part sets that up.

+Take a moment, reflect on how far you've come.
+Then make a start on [Part 4](../part4/README.md).

 ***
 *Quick links :*